 In his discourse on distributive justice, John Rawls reviews the concept of procedural justice.
 He classifies it into three types:perfect procedural justice, imperfect procedural justice and pure procedural justice.
-If a procedure ensures just outcome it is calledperfect procedural justice; for instance, the person who cuts a cake to take the last slice himself (Rawls' illustration).
-In case of imperfect procedural justice, the procedure followed is likely but not certain to produce the just result.
-In case of pure procedural justice, there is no independent way to evaluate the outcome, coin-tossing for example - one may call it just, it is only on the grounds that it has come about by following the relevant procedure.
-It shows therefore, that procedural justice is a normative judgment of the fairness of the process of decision-making.
+If a procedure ensures just outcome it is calledperfect procedural justice; for instance, the person who cuts a cake to take the last slice himself (Rawls' illustration).In case of imperfect procedural justice, the procedural justice, there is no independent way to evaluate the outcome, coin-tossing for example - one may call it just, it is only on the grounds that it has come about by following the relevant procedure.It shows therefore, that procedural justice is a normative judgment of the fairness of the process of decision-making.